wso2/docker-ei/CONTRIBUTING.md

 If you like to contribute with a bug fix or a new feature, start by posting an issue and discussing the best way to implement it.

-Unlike most projects, development for this repository is carried out on the `6.5.x` branch.
-This is because the `master` branch contains the latest stable release of the project.
+Unlike most projects, development for this repository is carried out on the `7.0.x` branch.
-The code in `6.5.x` is merged to the `master` branch after a final review and a round of testing.

 Please follow these guidelines when contributing to the code:

 1. Fork the current repository.
-2. Create a topic branch from the `6.5.x` branch.
+2. Create a topic branch from the `7.0.x` branch.
 3. Make commits in logical units.
 4. Before you send out the pull request, sync your forked repository with a remote repository.
 This makes your pull request simple and clear.